Yoga on Tay Studio policies

 We now ask you to:

 bring your own yoga kit (you must bring your own mat, and ideally 4 blocks, 2 bricks and a belt).
 If you want to purchase equipment contact us.
-Note: when starting a COMMUNITY class only a mat is required.
+Note: when starting a LEVEL 1 or COMMUNITY class only a mat is required.

 arrive dressed for yoga